lichess-bot-devs/lichess-bot/README.md

     -rated
     -casual
 ```
   - `blocklist`: An indented list of usernames from which the challenges are always declined.
+If this option is not present, then the list is considered empty.
 - `greeting`: Send messages via chat to the bot's opponent.
 The string `{me}` will be replaced by the bot's lichess account name.
 The string `{opponent}` will be replaced by the opponent's lichess account name.
 Any other word between curly brackets will be removed.
 If you want to put a curly bracket in the message, use two: `{{` or `}}`.
   - `hello`: Message to send to the opponent when the bot makes its first move.
   - `goodbye`: Message to send to the opponent once the game is over.